Credo-Protocol/Credo-Protocol/README.md

 - 🔜 **Governance Token** - Community-driven protocol governance
 - 🔜 **Additional Credential Types** - Education, healthcare, on-chain activity

-**Note:** Wave 3 transformed Credo from an MVP into a production-ready protocol with official MOCA integration, privacy-preserving credentials, and ecosystem composability.
+**Note:** Wave 3 transformed Credo from a basic MVP into a feature-complete testnet demo with official MOCA integration, privacy-preserving credentials, and ecosystem composability.
+While not yet mainnet-ready, it demonstrates all core concepts and is fully functional for testing.

 ---